 How to Pay Your Account Current

 You can typically pay your past due amount using the same method you make your regular monthly payment.
 That might be whether online, by mail or over the phone.
 Online and phone payments post to your account the fastest and will have you caught up right away.
 If you mail your payment, you'll have to wait for the credit card issuer to receive it, then process it before the payment will post to your account.

 Bringing an account current is often difficult because the past due balance includes all previously missed payments plus late fees.
 If you're unable to make your payment right away, call your creditor to make payment arrangements.
 They may be able to split the payment or offer other hardship options so you can get caught up again.

 Impact on Your Credit

 For example, if you were 60 days past due on your credit card payment, then you got caught up, the 60-day late status will remain on your credit report and every payment after will show as being paid on time.
 Negative details associated with an account will remain on your credit report for seven years.

 Because paying your account current doesn't erase the previous late payments, your credit score may not rebound right away.
 As you continue to make all your other payments on time and as the previous late payment ages, your credit score should increase gradually.
-After seven years, the legal credit reporting time limit, the late payment will finally drop off your credit score.
+After seven years, the legal credit reporting time limit, the late payment will finally drop off your credit report.